Public Hearings — Required and Courtesy

 To submit written testimony to the public record on an item, we ask that submissions be sent to email@example.com no later than 3 p.m. on the date the item is heard before Council in order to give members of Council adequate time to review each submission before meeting start.

 General Dos and Don'ts

-- Please turn off cell phones or other devised that might make noise during your comments.
+- Please turn off cell phones or other devices that might make noise during your comments.

 - Begin by stating your name, city of residence, and if you feel comfortable doing so, your home address.